ZhijieZheng-UM/ZhijieZheng-UM.github.io/index.md

 ### Skills
 **Ability**
 :    *   Valid Class 5 driver's license with a clean record, enabling safe and responsible vehicle movement.
-     *   Skilled in driving both automatic and manual transmission vehicles, allowing for a wide range of vehicles to be handled efficiently.
+     *   Proficient in driving both automatic and manual transmission vehicles, facilitating efficient handling of a wide range of vehicles.
      *   Familiar with operating pressure washers, steam cleaners, and other detailing tools for thorough cleaning processes.

 **Soft Skills**
 :    *   Excellent attention to detail, ensuring every vehicle receives a meticulous and thorough cleaning.
      *   Strong organizational skills for maintaining a clean and efficient workspace.
-     *   Ability to adapt to changing situations and willingness to take on new challenges.
+     *   Adaptability to changing situations and willingness to take on new challenges.
-     *   Strong team player, capable of collaborating effectively with others.
+     *   Effective team player, collaborating effectively to achieve team goals.
      *   Quick learner and adaptable to new technologies and methodologies in car detailing.

 -----